AlexeyAnshakov/dg.wr.io/content/Zettel.md

  > A Personal Knowledge Base (PKB) is a collection of your and others' thoughts for further reflection and getting insights and ideas.
 I.e., bias toward creativity (creator mode)[^202208081715-1].
  > The goals of corporate KB (CKB) are to preserve and transfer already formed, existing knowledge (archivist mode)[^202208081715-2].
  >
- > [^202208081715-1]: A good starting point here is [How to Take Smart Notes by Sönke Ahrens: Book Summary](https://aliabdaal.com/book-notes/how-to-take-smart-notes/)
+ > [^202208081715-1]: This does not negate the use of the PKB for memorizing everything you have read, viewed and heard.
+A good starting point here is [How to Take Smart Notes by Sönke Ahrens: Book Summary](https://aliabdaal.com/book-notes/how-to-take-smart-notes/)
  > [^202208081715-2]: I recommend getting acquainted with [The PARA Method: A Universal System for Organizing Digital Information - Forte Labs](https://fortelabs.co/blog/para/) to those of my readers who are looking for an approach to organizing their lives and projects (archivist mode).
 However, PARA is not well suited for creators (creator mode)